-a.
+- a.
 Separate Company.
-Mark this filing method if the corporation is a part of a federal consolidated

-- group but is filing a separate, pro forma tax return for Montana purposes (non-unitary with any of the other members of the federal consolidated group).
-Note: If you include a proforma federal Form 1120 with the corporation's Montana tax return, you must also include a signed copy of the consolidated federal Form 1120 of the ultimate parent corporation. - b.
+Mark this filing method if the corporation is a part of a federal consolidated group but is filing a separate, pro forma tax return for Montana purposes (non-unitary with any of the other members of the federal consolidated group). - Note: If you include a proforma federal Form 1120 with the corporation's Montana tax return, you must also include a signed copy of the consolidated federal Form 1120 of the ultimate parent corporation, the by-company income and deductions, and the by-company beginning and ending Schedule L balance sheet. - b.
 Separate Accounting.
 Mark this filing method if the corporation's business operations in Montana are not unitary with the corporation's business operations outside of Montana.
 You must be able to separate the corporation's income and expenses that are attributed to business operations within Montana from the total income and expenses of the corporation.
 You must also include a detailed description of the corporation's Montana activity. - c.
 Worldwide Combination.
 Mark this filing method if the corporation has a unitary relationship with its domestic and foreign subsidiaries.
-You must include federal Form 5471 for each controlled foreign corporation or a detailed schedule of the corporation's foreign income. - d.
+You must include federal Form 5471 for each controlled foreign corporation or a detailed schedule of the corporation's foreign income.

+- d.
 Domestic Combination.
 Mark this filing method if the corporation has a unitary relationship with its domestic subsidiaries and does not have greater than 50 percent ownership of a foreign subsidiary. - e.
 Limited Combination.
 Mark this filing method if the corporation has excluded one or more of its subsidiaries from its combined unitary group.
-List the excluded subsidiaries (foreign and domestic) on Schedule M. Additionally, attach a statement explaining why the subsidiaries are being excluded from the combined unitary group. - f.
+List the excluded subsidiaries (foreign and domestic) on Schedule M. Additionally, attach a statement explaining why the subsidiaries are being excluded from the combined unitary group.
+You must include the by-company income and deductions and by-company beginning and ending Schedule L balance sheet. - f.
 Water's Edge.
 Mark this filing method only if the corporation has made a valid water's edge election with the state of Montana.
 Multinational, unitary corporations that wish to file under the water's edge method must make an election by filing Form WE-ELECT within the first 90 days of the tax period for which the election is to become effective.
 This election must be approved by the department and is binding for three consecutive taxable periods.
 See 15-31-324, MCA.

 To extend the election for another three-year period, you must file a new Form WE-ELECT within the first 90 days of the tax period for which the subsequent election is to become effective.
 A corporation that makes a valid water's edge election must include in its water's edge group all subsidiaries incorporated in tax havens.
 See 15-31-322(1)(f), MCA, for a list of these countries.
 Corporations filing under a valid water's edge election must submit Schedule WE (see instructions in this booklet) with its Montana Form CIT.
 See ARM 42.26.301-313 for more information on the water's edge filing method.

-Line 5-Enter the number of members of the unitary group that have property, payroll or receipts in Montana or have an interest in a pass-through entity with Montana activity during the taxable period.
+Line 5 - Enter the number of members of the unitary group that have property, payroll or receipts in Montana or have an interest in a pass-through entity with Montana activity during the taxable period.

-Line 6-If all members of the group conduct all of their business in Montana (payroll, sales, and property is all in Montana),check "Yes."
+Line 6 - If all members of the group conduct all of their business in Montana (payroll, sales, and property is all in Montana), check "Yes."
 If any activity occurs outside of Montana, check "No."